 Which Type of Filling is Best for You?

 Silver amalgam fillings are less expensive than white composite fillings, but they are also more visible.
 If you’re looking for a filling that will blend in with your natural teeth, silver amalgam is not the right choice.

 White composite fillings are more expensive than silver amalgam fillings, but they are also much less visible.
 If you’re looking for a filling that will blend in with your natural teeth, white composite is the better choice.

 When do You Need to Replace Your Silver Fillings with White Fillings?

 If your silver amalgam fillings are cracked, worn down, or causing pain, it’s time to replace them.
 Composite fillings are a popular alternative to silver amalgam because they’re tooth-colored and less visible.
 They can also be used to repair chipped, broken, or cracked teeth.
 Composite fillings are made of a plastic and glass mixture that’s bonded to the tooth.
 This type of filling is strong and durable and can last for many years with proper care.

 See Dentist For Life

-Looking for an experienced and trusted dentist in Marysville, Ohio?
-Look no further than Dentist For Life!
-We provide comprehensive dental care for patients of all ages.
-We take a wide variety of insurance plans and are currently accepting new patients.
-You can reach us at (937) 707-1111 or schedule your appointment online here.
+Are you in search of a reliable and skilled dentist in Marysville, Ohio?
+Your quest ends with Dentist For Life!
+Our practice offers thorough dental care for individuals of all age groups.
+We accept a diverse range of insurance plans and warmly welcome new patients.
+Contact us at (937) 707-1111 or conveniently book your appointment online.